-The creation of transdisciplinary knowledge in social justice is driven by a collective recognition of local and global injustices, and a desire to understand and ameliorate these injustices.
+The creation and support of transdisciplinary knowledge in social justice is driven by a collective recognition of local and global injustices, and a desire to understand and ameliorate these injustices.
 This work is provoked by problematics of the social world rather than research questions arising from disciplinary debates.

 Transdisciplinary knowledge in social justice is produced when scholars, collaborating across disciplinary boundaries, respond to complex problematics in close dialog with activists and affected communities.
 Transdisciplinarity in social justice draws on discipline-based expertise but is neither defined nor confined by it.
 Indeed, it recognizes that all knowledge is partial and situated and the imperative of involving those affected by social problems in knowledge production about their resolution.